repoze/repoze.what/docs/source/index.rst

     source adapter
-        An object that manages a given type of :term:`source` to add, edit and delete entries under an API independent of the source type. section
+        An object that manages a given type of :term:`source` to add, edit and delete entries under an API independent of the source type. adapter
+        See :term:`source adapter`.
+    adapters
+        See :term:`source adapter`.
+    group adapter
+        An :term:`adapter` that deals with one :term:`group source`. permission adapter
+        An :term:`adapter` that deals with one :term:`permission source`. section
         Sections are the groups that make up a source -- this is, in a `permission source`, the sections are the permissions, and in a `group